build-guides

 Check Price on Amazon

-The Sapphire Pulse RX 9070 XT is the most build-friendly RDNA 4 card for SFF cases.
-At approximately 285mm length and a clean dual-slot profile, it installs vertically in the NR200P V2 with room to spare.
-Performance lands 8–12% ahead of the RTX 4080 Super at 1440p in rasterization-heavy titles and about 15% behind the RTX 5070 Ti, which sells for $300 more.
+The Sapphire Pulse RX 9070 XT (model 11348-03-20G) features a triple-fan cooler spanning 3 slots and measuring 320mm in length.
+It installs vertically in the NR200P V2 with 37mm of clearance to spare.
+Performance lands 8–12% ahead of the RTX 4080 Super at 1440p in rasterization-heavy titles and about 15% behind the RTX 5070 Ti, which commands a significant premium.

 PSU requirement: a 750W unit handles the full system draw (9800X3D + RX 9070 XT) with headroom.
 The Corsair SF750 is the reference choice.